allmhuran/cdcx/README.md

 For example, suppose you needed to alter the columns being tracked by CDC.
 To do this you must create a second capture instance.
 In the MS implementation, you now have to change all of the code that was using `get_net_changes`, to instead refer to the other capture instance (or both), and once you don't need the old capture instance any more, you need to change all of your code *again*.

 In the CDCX implementation, all of this is handled for you.
 One capture instance?
 Two capture instances?
 Different columns on each capture instance?
 No problem.
-CDCX hides all of that and automatically combines changes from both capture instances via a single, stable, interface. **No changes are required to code that depends on CDC!**
+CDCX hides all of that and automatically combines changes from both capture instances via a single, stable, interface. **No changes are required to code that depends on CDCX!**

 # Installation